Dorothy Warenskjold: Discography

 Used availability of these Capitol discs is uneven.
-Variants included overseas releases and a cut-down 45 RPM "extended play" (EP) of the Grieg/Dvorak songs (Capitol FAP-8250).
+Variants included overseas releases, bundlings, and a cut-down 45 RPM "extended play" (EP) of the Grieg/Dvořák songs (Capitol FAP-8250).

-Warenskjold also sings The Star Spangled Banner in the opening track of "Hail America", LP, RCA Custom Records (RR3S-1430), Carmen Dragon conductor and arranger.
-This recording of patriotic songs, featuring various well-known singers, was given out to children participating in the school version of the Standard Hour radio program.
-Numerous examples are available used.

-Commencing in 1979, seven years after Warenskjold's retirement, a series of audio and video restorers—Steve Markham (Grand Prix Records), Lance Bowling (Cambria Master Recordings), Richard Caniell (Immortal Performances), and Allan Altman/Edward Cardona (Video Artists International, VAI)--began releasing discs from her archival performance and broadcast material.
-LA Times reviewer Allan Ulrich further wrote of the second of the Grand Prix discs: "A revelation and a confirmation of native vocal talent...golden-throated."
+Commencing in 1979, seven years after Warenskjold's retirement, a series of audio and video restorers—Steve Markham (Grand Prix Records), Lance Bowling (Cambria Master Recordings), Richard Caniell (Immortal Performances), Allan Altman/Edward Cardona (Video Artists International, VAI) and staff at OTRCAT (Old Time Radio Catalog)--began releasing discs from her archival performance and broadcast material.
+Los Angeles Times reviewer Allan Ulrich further wrote of the second of the Grand Prix discs: "A revelation and a confirmation of native vocal talent...golden-throated."

 A highlight of the Warenskjold archival releases, is a number of tracks with Pierre Monteux as conductor.

-Seven archival discs have been released as of late 2024; the first four were done in cooperation with Warenskjold herself:
+Seven archival releases have occurred as of late 2025; the first four were done in cooperation with Warenskjold herself: